-Domus Optima’s Absolute Real Estate Auction represents a variety of the most common English type of auction, where a real estate property is sold at or above the auction Starting Bid without reserve (regardless of the bid amount) to the highest bidder.
+Domus Optima’s Absolute Real Estate Auction (Type A) represents a variety of the most common English type of auction, where a real estate property is sold at or above the auction Starting Bid without reserve (regardless of the bid amount) to the highest bidder.

 All bidders compete on the SAME auction terms and conditions by submitting their ascending bids online with pre-defined bid increments and auto-extending auction closing time (soft closing).